chalmersplasmatheory/FIKA/README.md

 ## Smilei converter

-For users of the Smilei particle-in-cell code, an extra module which converts the Smilei output into a FIKA input file is available in the `smilei_converter` folder.
+For users of the Smilei particle-in-cell code [1], an extra module which converts the Smilei output into a FIKA input file is available in the `smilei_converter` folder.
 To run the converter, follow these steps:

 1. Navigate to the directory containing the FIKA code.